RHEAGROUP/DEHP-STEPTAS/DEHP-STEPTAS/StepTasSDK_Wrapper/README.txt

 -----------------------------

 - Edit DEHP_STEPTAS_REP\StepTasSDK_Wrapper\StepTasInterface\CMakeLists.txt file
-    and change STEPTAS_SDK_PAH accordingly to STEP 1
+    and change STEPTAS_SDK_PATH accordingly to STEP 1
+        Note:  !!! use / instead of \ to specify the path in CMakeLists.txt

 - Edit DEHP_STEPTAS_REP\StepTasSDK_Wrapper\StepTasInterface\src\CMakeLists.txt
     and change STEPTAS_SDK_LIB_PATH accordingly to STEP 1
+        Note:  !!! use / instead of \ to specify the path in CMakeLists.txt

 - Open a "x64 Native Tools Command Prompt for VS 2019" in DEHP_STEPTAS_REP\StepTasSDK_Wrapper\StepTasInterface\src